 Bethlehem to Egypt

-It is in Bethlehem, more than a year after Jesus' birth, that the wise men (Magi) from the East arrive to worship the King of Kings with Mary in attendance (Matthew 2:11).
-After the wise men leave an angel tells Joseph, in a dream, to flee to Egypt (verse 13).
-This is because Herod the Great issued a command that all male children two years old and younger, in and around Bethlehem, are to be put to death (Matthew 2:16).
+In Bethlehem, Jesus' family is living in a home and NOT a stable (Matthew 2:11).
+The wise men (Magi) from the East, guided by a star (likely an angel), arrive to worship the King of Kings with Mary in attendance (verse 11).
+After the wise men leave, Joseph is told (in a dream) to flee to Egypt (verse 13).
+This is because Herod the Great will soon issue a command that all male children two years old and younger, in and around Bethlehem, are to be put to death (Matthew 2:16).
 Herod's cruel actions fulfill a prophecy regarding the slaughter of innocent children.

-15. Thus says the LORD, "A voice was heard in Ramah, lamentation and bitter weeping; Rachel (buried near Bethlehem, she was one of Jacob's wives) weeping for her children; she refuses to be comforted for her children because they are not" (Jeremiah 5:15, Holy Bible in Its Original Order - A Faithful Version throughout)
+15. Thus says the LORD, "A voice was heard in Ramah, lamentation and bitter weeping; Rachel (buried near Bethlehem, she was one of Jacob's wives) weeping for her children; she refuses to be comforted for her children because they are not" (Jeremiah 5:15, HBFV throughout)

 Their journey from Bethlehem to what is Egyptian-controlled territory (which was outside the jurisdiction of Herod) was at least 65 kilometers (40 miles).